yawjyec/dsp/lessons/statistics/07-statistics.md

 ### Q6.
 Bayesian &amp; Frequentist Comparison
 How do frequentist and Bayesian statistics compare?

-**In frequentist statistics, the parameters are fixed, although maybe unknown.
+In frequentist statistics, the parameters are fixed, although maybe unknown.
 The data are random.
-We find confidence intervals for the parameters.**.
+We find confidence intervals for the parameters.
-**In Bayesian analysis, the parameters are random and the data are fixed.
-We find probability intervals for the parameters.**
+In Bayesian analysis, the parameters are random and the data are fixed.
+We find probability intervals for the parameters.

 ---